Wealdstone F.C.: Athenian League years (1928–1964)

 In 1928–29 they switched leagues again, this time joining the Athenian League.
 In 1929–30 the club won the Middlesex Senior Cup and the Middlesex Senior Charity Cup for the first time.
 On Saturday 16 November 1929, Wealdstone played Dulwich Hamlet in the FA Cup Fourth Qualifying Round, with the match ending in a record-breaking 7–7 draw; there has never been a 7–7 scoreline in any other FA Cup match before or since, and none either in the top four divisions of the League Pyramid (including play-offs), the League Cup, League Trophy, FA Community Shield, FA Trophy or FA Vase.
 Four days later, Dulwich won the replay 2–1.

 During World War II the club continued to play, playing at Wembley Stadium in the final of the Middlesex Senior Red Cross Cup in 1942.
 In December 1944, they recorded their heaviest defeat ever, losing 14–0 to Edgware Town in the London Senior Cup.
-In 1946 the BBC showed part of Wealdstone's Athenian League match at Barnet, the first time a live match had been televised.
-The club also appeared in the BBC's first two live FA Cup match broadcasts, with their games against Edgware Town in the third qualifying round and Colchester United in the fourth qualifying round being shown on television during the 1949–50 season.
-After beating Colchester, Wealdstone reached the first round of the FA Cup for the first time, losing 1–0 to Port Vale.
+In 1946 the BBC showed part of Wealdstone's Athenian League match at Barnet, the first post-war match to be televised live.

+Television cameras followed Wealdstone in the FA Cup qualifying rounds in 1949-50, with a 1-0 success at Edgware Town in the Third Qualifying Round and a home victory against Colchester in the Fourth shown live on the BBC.
+Wealdstone reached the first round of the FA Cup for the first time, losing 1–0 to Port Vale.

 In 1951–52 the club won the Athenian League, and went on to win the Middlesex Senior Cup in 1959, 1963 and 1964.